chingu-voyages/v43-tier1-team-09/docs/README.md

 ## Acknowledgments

-- Huge thank you to [Chingu](https://www.chingu.io/) and everyone over there especially [Jim Medloc](https://github.com/jdmedlock) for giving us this wonderful oppurtunity!
+- This project would not be possible without [Chingu](https://www.chingu.io/).
+We would like to to extend our appreciation to everyone over there, especially [Jim Medloc](https://github.com/jdmedlock) for providing us this wonderful oppurtunity!

-- Big shout out to our personal Mentor, [Aryse Gabrielle Pagano](https://github.com/medic1111) for helping guide us along the way.
+- A grateful nod to our personal Mentor, [Aryse Gabrielle Pagano](https://github.com/medic1111) for helping guide us along the way.

-- [Maurice Butler](https://github.com/MauriceButler) is acknowledged with 🔣[Array.js](https://github.com/MauriceButler/badwords/blob/master/array.js) in the Contributors table.
+- We have leveraged some code from [Maurice Butler](https://github.com/MauriceButler), who is acknowledged with 🔣[Array.js](https://github.com/MauriceButler/badwords/blob/master/array.js).
 He is named as an author in the most recent version of the [BadWords](https://github.com/MauriceButler/badwords) repository.
+Thanks for sharing your contributions with the world.

 - Big shout out to [Ksenia Kondrashova](https://github.com/uuuulala) for the Background Blob Animation that gives the illusion of blobs morphing randomly.
 [Step-by-Step Guide](https://dev.to/uuuuuulala/making-background-blob-animation-in-just-15kb-step-by-step-guide-2482).

-- Huge thank you to [Alzea Arafat](https://dribbble.com/alzea) for creating a beautiful illustration pack called "Sally".
+- A special mention to [Alzea Arafat](https://dribbble.com/alzea) for creating a beautiful illustration pack called "Sally".
 Some illustrations were used in our project.
 You can follow this amazing artist on [Kubikel Studio](https://ui8.net/users/kubikel-studio).

-- The staff at [Vuvietduc](https://vuvietduc.com/) created an illustration pack compiling +750 World flags which we used on our developer's page to show off our multicultural team.
+- A big high-five to the staff at [Vuvietduc](https://vuvietduc.com/) created an illustration pack compiling +750 World flags which we used on our developer's page to show off our multicultural team.
 Gracias, Obrigada, Merci, Teşekkür ederim & Thank You! 🌎

-- The staff and crew at [Southern Auto Supply](https://www.napaonline.com/en/md/oakland/store/804877) in Mt.
+- A heartfelt acknowledgement to all of the staff and crew at [Southern Auto Supply](https://www.napaonline.com/en/md/oakland/store/804877) in Mt.
 Lake Park, MD have contributed in way they do not even know.
-Thank you!
+Thank you so much!

 ## Contact Us